Tina Farifteh participated in the International Talent Program for BredaPhoto Festival. Her photographs of innocent skies tell a gruesome story.

 Perhaps these conversations are the first signs of a change.

 BredaPhoto Festival is the largest photo festival in the Benelux.
-The 2018 festival focused on 58 photographers - both well-known names and emerging talent - who presented their work at different indoor and outdoor locations in Breda from 5 September to 21 October 2018.
 The International Talent Program is a permanent feature of the festival, which takes place once every two years.
-BredaPhoto Festival collaborates with eight photo academies in the Netherlands, Belgium, Germany and - for the first time this year - the Czech Republic.
+BredaPhoto Festival collaborates with eight photo academies in the Netherlands, Belgium, Germany and - for the first time in 2018 - the Czech Republic.